5.1 Open Culture: Open Access to Cultural Heritage

 Douglas McCarthy and Andrea Wallace, authors of the Open GLAM survey, refer to this challenge in their Medium post “Uncovering the global picture of Open GLAM,” noting: “The precise meaning of ‘open’ sometimes lacks consensus; it’s often self-designated and rather opaque.”
 GLAMs engage with considerably different forms of content and contexts, so it is not always clear what open should mean.

-Generally, open GLAM may be understood as the online sharing of digital cultural heritage material with as few copyright restrictions as possible.
+Generally, Open Culture or Open GLAM may be understood as the online sharing of digital cultural heritage material with as few copyright restrictions as possible.

 For GLAMs and other entities working with cultural heritage, there are generally four types of content that can be made available under open access: